Mubashirshariq/IRCTC_API/readme.md

     npm install
     ```

 3. Make sure you have a PostgreSQL database set up.
-You can set up a local database or use a cloud-based one.
+You can set up a local database or use a cloud-based one.I have used NeonDb cloud for this specific project

 4. Create the necessary tables (`users`, `trains`, `bookings`) as described in the SQL schema section.